Use It But Don’t Abuse It

 - Avoid impulse buying and shopping as therapy.
 Carefully consider your purchases in advance.
 If you find this difficult, don’t carry your credit card with you.

 - Maintain a budget so you always have a clear idea of what you can and cannot afford.

-- Keep your credit card balance at zero or as low as possible.
-When you carry a balance you are actually paying interest on the unpaid interest you were charged earlier.
+- Pay your balance in full each month, if possible.
+When you carry a balance and pay only the minimum, you may be paying interest on the unpaid interest you were charged earlier.